-The Gauntlet, in many ways, is the heart and soul of Florida Finders Fest.
-Every Finders Fest has hosted a Gauntlet and for many, it is their primary activity during the event.
-It is a fun, adventurous get lost in the woods semi-competitive event fun, for all ages.
-Here’s how it works…
+In many ways The Gauntlet is the heart and soul of Florida Finders Fest.
+Every Finders Fest has hosted a Gauntlet race.
+It is a fun, adventurous get lost in the woods, semi-competitive, cooky, fun,scavenger hunt, hiking “race” for all ages.
+Here is how it works…

-It’s golf style scoring – the lower the score the better.
+The Gauntlet uses golf style scoring – the lower your score the better.
 The amount of time it takes to complete The Gauntlet is your Base Score.
-To that Penalty Points will be added for any caches DNF’d.
-From that total, we subtract the Bonus Points.
+We add penalty points for any geocaches on your list that are not found.
+Then we subtract all your bonus points for your scavenger hunt target items your team found.
 The lowest score wins!

-Teams must be 4 to 6 participants.
+Teams should be 3 to 6 participants.
 While this race is designed to be fun for all ages.
-We highly recommend having at least 4 adults on your team.
-The trail will have spots where it is possible to take a wrong turn.
+We highly recommend having at least 3 adults on your team.
+The trail can have spots where it is possible to take a wrong turn.
 If a team has to focus all its attention on staying on the trail they will likely miss target items.
 And vice versa.
 Therefore, there is an advantage to having a larger team allowing delegation of attention.

-There are a limited number of team slots available.
-We are capping this years race at 10 teams.
+There are a limited number of 10 team slots available.
 Form full teams and sign up early.
-If you are looking for additional teammates, we suggest reaching out and posting on our Facebook Page.
+If you are looking for additional teammates, we suggest reaching out and posting in our Facebook Group.